KelvCodes/AI-Powered-Finance-Coach/README.md

 3️⃣ **Set Budget Goals** – Define your budget and track progress. 🎯

-4️⃣ **Download Your List** – Export your job applications for easy access. 📥
+4️⃣ **Stay Alert** – Get notifications when spending exceeds your budget. 🔔